 My Application already uses AAD for User Authentication.
 How can we use this Identity when authenticating to Power BI in a "User Owns Data" scenario?

-It is standard OAuth on-behalf-of flow (https://docs.microsoft.com/azure/active-directory/develop/web-api).
-The Application needs to be configured to require permissions to Power BI service (with the required scopes).
-Once you have a user token to your app, you simply call to ADAL API AcquireTokenAsync using the user access token and specify the Power BI resource URL as the resource ID.
-See the following code snippet showing how this can be done:
+It's standard OAuth on-behalf-of flow (https://docs.microsoft.com/azure/active-directory/develop/web-api).
+You need to configure your application to require Power BI service (with the required scopes) permissions.
+Once you have a user token to your app, you simply call to ADAL API AcquireTokenAsync using the user access token and specify the Power BI resource URL as the resource ID:

 var context = new AD.AuthenticationContext(authorityUrl); var userAssertion = new AD.UserAssertion(userAccessToken); var clientAssertion = new AD.ClientAssertionCertificate(MyAppId, MyAppCertificate) var authenticationResult = await context.AcquireTokenAsync(resourceId, clientAssertion, userAssertion);

 What object ID is the service principal object ID?

 The Object ID from the main screen of a registered app is the object ID for the app.